Combining Computer Vision with Photometry for More Effective Backlit Symbol Inspection

-Testing the visual performance and quality of all lighted elements in the vehicle requires an inspection solution that provides:
+Testing the visual performance and quality of all lighted elements in the vehicle requires an inspection solution that can:

-- Absolute measurement of luminance (brightness) and chromaticity (color)
+- Measure absolute values for luminance (brightness) and chromaticity (color)

-- Measurement of the uniformity of luminance or chromaticity across a backlit area
+- Measure the uniformity of luminance/chromaticity across a backlit area

-- Evaluation of the shape and completeness of an illuminated area, such as a symbol (identify defects such as inclusions or exclusions)
+- Evaluate of the shape and completeness of illuminated text, numbers, and symbols to identify defects such as inclusions or exclusions

-- Ability to assess a symbol’s position even if rotated or moved (“dynamic registration”)
+- Assess a symbol’s quality, completeness, and position even if it's rotated or moved

-- Inspection data for reporting to standards oversight and certification entities
+- Capture test and inspection data to meet the reporting requirements of standards and certification entities

 Existing Systems.
 Typically, automakers have used a combination of methods to perform the needed inspections.
 However, each method only provides a partial solution: